-Cambridge Assessment International Education is part of the Cambridge Assessment Group.
-Cambridge Assessment is the brand name of the University of Cambridge Local Examinations Syndicate (UCLES), which itself is a department of the University of Cambridge.
+Cambridge Assessment International Education is part of Cambridge University Press & Assessment.
+Cambridge University Press & Assessment is a department of the University of Cambridge.

-UCLES retains the copyright on all its publications.
+Cambridge University Press & Assessment retains the copyright on all its publications.
 Registered centers are permitted to copy material from this booklet for their own internal use.
 However, we cannot give permission to centers to photocopy any material that is acknowledged to a third party even for internal use within a center.